TongjiZhanglab/CTFPdetector/README.md

 # Quick Start
 **Input file**: A count matrix of single-cell RNA-seq.
 The first row is time point imformation, others are genes.
 Columns are cells.

 **Output file**: A TF pairs list.
-It contains transcription factor pairs, fitness of competition model and the p-value of the test for paired values.
+It contains transcription factor pairs, fitness of competition model and the p-value of the fitness.

 1. Data preprocessing
 ```R